wolfSSL/wolfMQTT/README.md

 ### Multithread Example
 This example exercises the multithreading capabilities of the client library.
 The client implements two tasks: one that publishes to the broker; and another that waits for messages from the broker.
 The publish thread is created `NUM_PUB_TASKS` times (10 by default) and sends unique messages to the broker.
 This feature is enabled using the `--enable-mt` configuration option.
 The example is located in `/examples/multithread/`.

+## Broker compatibility
+wolfMQTT client library has been tested with the following brokers:
+* Adafruit IO by Adafruit
+* AWS by Amazon
+* Azure by Microsoft
+* flespi by Gurtam
+* HiveMQ by dc-square GmbH
+* IBM WIoTP Message Gateway by IBM
+* Mosquitto by Eclipse
+* Paho MQTT-SN Gateway by Eclipse
+* VerneMQ by VerneMQ/Erlio

 ## Specification Support